 Getting the Care You Need

-Palliative or supportive care is aimed at making you more comfortable and improving your quality of life.
-This type of care can refer to medications that relieve your physical and emotional symptoms, care coordination and life-planning.
+Palliative, or supportive care, is aimed at making you more comfortable and improving your quality of life.
+Prescription medications may be offered to relieve your physical and emotional symptoms amd counseling is available to support your emotional and/or spiritual well-being.
+Palliative care can also help by addressing practical concerns such as care coordination and life-planning.

 Sometimes people confuse palliative care with hospice care.
 Hospice care is given at the end-of-life while palliative care is appropriate at any stage of your disease.
-Talk to your doctor about any physical or emotional issues you experience and you can work together to get the supportive care you need while planning for the care you want in the future.
+Talk to your doctor about any physical or emotional concerns you may have.
+Then you can work together to get the supportive care you need while planning for the care you want in the future.

 Points for Discussion

 There may come a time when you cannot communicate your wishes.
-For this reason, it is important to discuss them ahead of time with your family and fill out the appropriate paperwork (advance directives) as early as possible.
-The earlier you discuss what you want, the less stressful it will be for you and your family when it comes time to make potentially difficult decisions.
+For this reason, it is important to discuss them ahead of time with your family or friends, and fill out the appropriate paperwork (advance directives) as early as possible.
+The sooner you discuss what you want, the less stressful it will be for you and your support system if the time comes when they may have to make potentially difficult decisions.
 Use the topics below as guidelines for talking to your caregivers and doctors about end-of-life care.

 Getting Paperwork in Order